 The Curriculum Division includes leadership of Early Years project teams, the Victorian Curriculum F–10 Steering Committee, the Vocational Education Reference Group, VCE Study Review and Examination Setting panels, and curriculum and assessment committees of the VCAA Board.
 These groups and committees provide the VCAA with advice and recommendations on development, implementation and monitoring of early childhood learning and development, the Victorian Curriculum F–10, the VCE and VCAL, including VET programs and setting VCE examinations.

-The Infrastructure and Business Services Division provides support and information services to the community, and support to the VCAA business operations including finance, human resources, governance, legal services, information technology infrastructure, communications and international.
+The Infrastructure and Business Services Division provides support and information services to the community, and support to the VCAA business operations including finance, human resources, governance, legal services, technology infrastructure, procurement, assurance and improvement, communications and international.

 For further details regarding the VCAA’s organisational structure, see